 March 23rd, 2020

 I just attended a continuing education session about social media issues in family law.
 While I share many of these points with my clients already, it was a good reminder about how social media can impact divorce negotiations.
-Here are my top 10 tips to keep in mind about social media during divorce:
+Here are my top 10 social media tips to keep in mind during divorce:

 - Change your passwords to all your online accounts if you and your spouse have shared a computer.
 Consider removing your spouse as a friend who has access to your posts.